 There are those that do it very late at night too, and it does help if the cat loves to wake you up early, and it can fix that.
-But ultimately how you feed your cat is to your discretion.
+But ultimately how you feed your cat is at your discretion.
 You need to take some time and figure it out for yourself.
-You can let them graze during the day for meals, but remember that does lead to weight gain and obesity, so it’s a big thing to remember.
+You can let them graze during the day for meals, but remember that it does lead to weight gain and obesity, so it’s a big thing to remember.

 The best rule of thumb is to choose the least chaotic time for yourself, and that can be whenever.
 If you do have a busy morning taking care of the kids, or you work early, you should either feed your cat super early or wait till much later.
-You want to make sure that you keep a solidified routine in since this can help with improving the morale of the cat, and ensure that they have a routine put in.
+You want to make sure that you keep a solidified routine since this can help with improving the morale of the cat, and ensure that they have a routine put in.
 If nothing else, give the cat a routine.
 You’ll be glad that you did later.

 - Petting them